-I am going to be completely honest, yoga was not always my first love.
+Yoga was not always my first love.
 I didn't have an "Oh My God, this is what I have been searching for my whole life", moment after I took my first class.
 I know...not what I am supposed to say.
-I was a gym rat, doing intense daily workouts and popping into a yoga class here and there for stretching.
+I was a gym girl, doing intense daily workouts and popping into a yoga class here and there for stretching.
 After sustaining an injury that didn't allow me to do anything high impact a friend invited me to a Hip-Hop Yoga class.
-While I still wasn't sold on the yoga, the music was cool so I kept going.
+While I still wasn't sold on the yoga, I loved the music so I kept going.
 After about 6 months, I started trying some different classes and teachers and slowly began to enjoy the practice itself.
 I realized that I was in love with this practice of yoga, with all my body was able to do and how it felt-no judgements, no expectations.

 Art of Alignment & Assisting-2013